 Anyone who solicits a minor under the age of 18 to assist with the cultivation or distribution of cannabis is subject to being convicted of a Class C felony.
 The fines for this crime are up between $1,000 to $50,000, and it carries up to a 10-year prison sentence.

 Using Marijuana in Iowa

-In the state of Iowa, the marijuana plant and Tetrahydrocannabinols (THC) are classified separately.
+In the state of Iowa, the marijuana plant and Tetrahydrocannabinol (THC) are classified separately.
 However, both are considered hallucinogenic substances under the Iowa Controlled Substances Act.

 The Iowa Controlled Substances Act does allow for the use of medical CBD products in the form of cannabis extracts for those suffering from debilitating, severe epileptic conditions.
 However, in all cases, these extracts must contain low amounts of THC and high concentrations of CBD.